Skip to content

 About

-Notable keynotes from past Summits include: Severn Cullis-Suzuki, who started the Environmental Children’s Organization at age 9!; Lenore Skenazy, America’s Worst Mom (self-proclaimed!), The Dragon Family of Yellowknife, Jim Duncan of Discover Owls, and Niigaan Sinclair, writer and activist.
-Along with unforgettable workshops such as: birding in Manitoba, gardening with young children, outdoor fire cooking, edible plants in Manitoba, fishing with children, mud day, wild walks, geocaching, paper-making, nature journaling, dogsledding, building mud kitchens, dressing for Manitoba Winters, whittling, and tool work with children to name only a few!
+Notable keynotes from past Summits include Severn Cullis-Suzuki, who started the Environmental Children’s Organization at age 9!
+Lenore Skenazy, America’s Worst Mom (self-proclaimed!), The Dragon Family of Yellowknife, Jim Duncan of Discover Owls, and Niigaan Sinclair, writer and activist.
+Along with unforgettable workshops such as birding in Manitoba, gardening with young children, outdoor fire cooking, edible plants in Manitoba, fishing with children, mud day, wild walks, geocaching, papermaking, nature journaling, dogsledding, building mud kitchens, dressing for Manitoba Winters, whittling, and tool work with children to name only a few!

 Comments are closed.